This is the simplest garden chore there is!

 Garlic is ALWAYS in our home.
-I use it for almost every main dish I make (Italian in me).
+I use it for almost every main dish I make (it's the Italian in me).
 Not to mention the health benefits and the home remedies I use it for.
 Want to stay healthy?
 Eat a clove every other day.
 LOL.
 Yes, you read right.

 Fall is the time to plant garlic, at least I do!
 Garlic is sensitive to day length and matures during the longest days of summer.
 Fall planting gives garlic an early start on the growing season.
 And it is nice to see the first shoots come up so early in the spring.